 Housekeeping staff should also be properly trained on how to use EPA-registered disinfectants according to manufacturer guidelines.

 The sophistication of surgical instruments has increased over the years, and as a result, ASCs must take a closer look at the efficiency of their sterile processing department and regularly audit cleaning practices.
 Not only does improper cleaning and disinfection of surgical instruments impact patient safety, it puts healthcare organizations at great financial risk.

 The swift evolution of industry dynamics, governance, and technology require successful ASCs to stay current with guidelines and best practices for proper decontamination.

 6. Adhere to a vaccination schedule.

-Mitigating the transmission of diseases in the ASC is not the job of only the infection prevetionist.
+Mitigating the transmission of diseases in the ASC is not only the job of the infection preventionist.
 Every patient encounter is an infection prevention opportunity; it is the responsibility of everyone from housekeeping to surgical staff.

 Establishing an Infection Prevention Program at Your ASC

 Sullivan ASC consultants provide hospitals and health systems with comprehensive ASC assessments, recommendations, and implementation support that result in improved operational efficiency, increased income, and improved infection prevention measures.

 To learn more about our ASC services and how our consultants can help improve your organization’s performance, contact us today.